‘Why? Why? Why?’ Ukraine’s Mariupol descends into despair

 In the nearly three weeks since Russia’s war began, two Associated Press journalists have been the only international media present in Mariupol, chronicling its fall into chaos and despair.
 The city is now encircled by Russian soldiers, who are slowly squeezing the life out of it, one blast at a time.

-Several appeals for humanitarian corridors to evacuate civilians went unheeded, until Ukrainian officials said Tuesday that about 4,000 passenger cars carrying civilians had fled Mariupol in a convoy.
+Several appeals for humanitarian corridors to evacuate civilians went unheeded, until Ukrainian officials said Wednesday that about 30,000 people had fled in convoys of cars.
 Airstrikes and shells have hit the maternity hospital, the fire department, homes, a church, a field outside a school.
 For the estimated hundreds of thousands who remain, there is quite simply nowhere to go.

 The surrounding roads are mined and the port blocked.
 Food is running out, and the Russians have stopped humanitarian attempts to bring it in.
 Electricity is mostly gone and water is sparse, with residents melting snow to drink.
 Some parents have even left their newborns at the hospital, perhaps hoping to give them a chance at life in the one place with decent electricity and water.